 The risks and benefits of electronic cigarettes are not fully known and are the subject of debate among health experts.
 Some advocate the potential of electronic cigarettes to reduce tobacco related harm, whereas others suggest their use will undermine efforts to denormalise tobacco smoking.

-Community consultation was undertaken in late 2014 to seek views on options to address the sale and use of electronic cigarettes in the ACT.
+The measures follow community consultation in late 2014, which sought community views on options to address the sale and use of electronic cigarettes in the ACT.
 For further information on the community consultation, please visit the electronic cigarettes community consultation webpage.

-For more information about electronic cigarettes, please refer to the headings below or contact the Health Protection Service on 6205 1700 or email firstname.lastname@example.org.
+For more information about electronic cigarettes, please contact the Health Protection Service via email email@example.com or call on (02) 6205 1700.

 There is insufficient evidence to conclude that electronic cigarettes are safe.
 The National Health and Medical Research Council (NHMRC) is currently funding Australian research into the safety of electronic cigarettes and their effectiveness in helping people to quit smoking.